haijianhuo/Backand-iOS-SDK/README.md

-# Backand-iOS-SDK
+# HHBackand-iOS-SDK
 Backand SDK for iOS.

 ## About

-Backand-iOS-SDK is written in Swift 3 and provides most of the functionality that the Backand REST API offers.
+HHBackand-iOS-SDK is written in Swift 3 and provides most of the functionality that the Backand REST API offers.

 ## Contents
 * [Installation](#installation)